 2. Register Here - Register for an account on our learning platform HockeyEd.

 3. Start Level 1 Coach - This requires a HockeyEd account.
 There is a registration fee of $40 to complete the Level 1 Coach program.
-The Level 1 Coach program is in four parts:
+The Level 1 Coach program is in three parts: